NTT Docomo denies has reached agreement with Apple

 The Nikkei Business magazine online edition said the two firms had reached an agreement, and that Japan's biggest mobile carrier will first sell the iPad with high-speed packet access next summer, followed by the iPhone in autumn next year.

-The move would make DoCoMo the third mobile carrier in Japan to carry the devices after Softbank Corp (9984.T) and KDDI Corp (9433.T).
+The move would make DoCoMo the third mobile carrier in Japan to carry the devices after Softbank Corp and KDDI Corp .

+* Synchronoss Technologies Inc - non-reliance on previously issued financial statements or a related audit report or completed interim review

+* Files for stock shelf of up to $1.0 billion - sec filing Source text for Eikon: Further company coverage: